tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/最佳实践/云服务器搭建 Windows 系统 AD 域_intl_en.md

 ### Joining the client to AD domain
-1. Log in to the CVM instance used as the client, as instructed in [Logging in to a Windows Instance by Using WebRDP](https://intl.cloud.tencent.com/document/product/213/41018).
+1. Log in to the CVM instance used as the client.
 2. Modify the DNS server address.
     i.
 Open **Control Panel** > **Network and Internet** > **Network and Sharing Center**, and click **Ethernet**, . ii.
 In the **Ethernet Status** window, click **Properties**.